aws-samples/serverless-patterns/apigw-websocket-mapping-template-authorizer/README.md

               "isBase64Encoded": "$context.isBase64Encoded"
           }
 ```
-So it will pass a bunch of important information like the Body and the connectionId.
+So it will pass a bunch of important information like the `Body` and the `connectionId`.
 You can add and remove as many variables as you want.
-To make it as independant as I could, the back-end Lambda "SendMessageFunction" does not need any of these information to run successfully, because it is getting the @connection URL from its environment variables and the connectionId from the DynamoDB which name is also in the environment variables.
+To make it as independant as I could, the back-end Lambda "SendMessageFunction" does not need any of these information to run successfully, because it is getting the `@connection` URL from its environment variables and the `connectionId` from the DynamoDB which name is also in the environment variables.

-Only the stage name "stage" is hardcodeded in the environment variable of the Lambda, so if you want to change it you would need to change the environment variable or get it from the Mapping Template in the event sent to Lambda.
+Only the stage name `stage` is hard-codeded in the environment variable of the Lambda, so if you want to change it you would need to change the environment variable or get it from the Mapping Template in the event sent to Lambda.

 The Websocket API is also protected by a Lambda REQUEST Authorizer.
-This Lambda function will look for the header "token" and will only allow the request if its value is "hello" - else it will throw a 401 Unauthorized response to the client.
+This Lambda function will look for the header `token` and will only allow the request if its value is `hello` - else it will throw a 401 Unauthorized response to the client.

 All Lambda functions are written in Node.js 22 with ".mjs" files and implement the ES module import syntax.

+To get a response when the client sends a message, the Lambda has to send a request to the Websocket `connectioId`.
+It does so bu using the endpoint `"https://" + process.env.API_ID + ".execute-api." + process.env.AWS_REGION + ".amazonaws.com/" + process.env.STAGE + "/"` and the command `PostToConnectionCommand` from the client [`ApiGatewayManagementApiClient`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/apigatewaymanagementapi/).

 ## Testing